Cantonese culture: Leung cha

-Leung cha (涼茶 (leong^{4} caa^{4}), cool tea) is a kind of infusion made from traditional medicinal herbs.
+Leung cha (涼茶 (loeng^{4} caa^{4}), cool tea) is a kind of infusion made from traditional medicinal herbs.
 In traditional Chinese medicine, leung cha is used to treat shanghuo and is considered to have a cooling effect on the body.
 Herbal tea was a unique drink in Lingnan.
 It is said that herbal tea had appeared before the Qing dynasty.
 Lingnan is located in a subtropical zone in which the climate is characterized by hot and humid summers and mild winters.
 People living in subtropical environments are more likely to suffer from ailments such as skin diseases and gastroenteritis, which herbal teas such as leung cha are thought to treat.
 Drinking herbal tea gradually became widespread as a custom in China, as well as the rest of East Asia.
 In major cities such as Guangzhou and Hong Kong, "cool tea shops", which specialize in selling herb teas, are common sights.

 Due to the efforts of the governments of Guangdong Province, Hong Kong, and Macau, methods to make leung cha have been considered an intangible cultural heritage practice in China since 2006.

+The collected standards of the National Medical Products Administration include formulas for the following leung cha: Guangdong, Shaxi, Luofushan, noon-time (午时茶), five-flower (五花茶), Gam Wo (甘和茶), and Shiqi.